Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 *   Use the short cut **Ctrl+Alt+A**

-A dialog will open in which the properties of the administration protocol can be defined.
+ A new window will open where you can define your adminstration protocol.
 You can choose between **Simple protocol** and **Advanced protocol**.
 To switch between these two views select the respective protocol type in the uppermost checkboxes of the window.

 {% hint style="warning" %}
-Note that when switching between simple and advanced protocol several of the already defined parameters will be reset.
+Note that when switching between simple and advanced protocol several of the already defined parameters will be **reset**.
 When switching from simple to advanced protocol, the dosing schedule will be transferred.
 This is not true for the opposite direction.
 {% endhint %}

-Using the **Simple protocol**, drug administration via different routes can be defined by means of a single or predefined multiple dosing scheme.
-Using the **Advanced protocol**, multiple dosing regimens and treatment cycles of any scheme and combination can be defined.
-By default, the **Simple protocol** is activated.
-In either case, dose and dosing scheme are visualized in the lower panel of the window.
+**Simple protocol**, drug administration via different routes can be defined by means of a single or predefined multiple dosing scheme.

+**Advanced protocol**, multiple dosing regimens and treatment cycles of any scheme and combination can be defined.

+ The default is the **Simple Protocol** .
+In both options, the dose and dosing scheme are visualized in the lower panel of the window.
 Depending on the dose unit selected, the Y-axis description will change accordingly.

-The administration protocol is initialized by giving it a **Name** in the respective input field.
+The administration protocol is initialized by providing it a **Name** in the respective input field.
 The name is used to identify the protocol when its parameters are saved in the project and/or as a template.
 Then, choose between **Simple protocol** and **Advanced protocol** and set the properties of the protocol.

 ### Simple Protocol‌

-In order to define a simple protocol in the **Protocol Properties** field of the Simple protocol template please follow the instructions summarized in the following table.
+To create a **Simple Protocol** follow the the instructions in the table below.

 Depending on the choice of administration protocol the required input parameters change.

 |Administration Type|Description|
 |--- |--- |